openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/areaPostrema
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Area postrema' is a sensory circumventricular organ.
-It is part of the medulla oblongata and fourth ventricle.
+   :definition: Is a sensory circumventricular organ.
+Is part of the medulla oblongata and the fourth ventricle. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002162) ('is_a' and 'relationship')]
    :description: A small, rounded eminence on each side of the fourth ventricle, which receives nerve fibers from the solitary nucleus , spinal cord, and adjacent areas of the medulla.
-The area postrema lies outside the blood-brain barrier and its functions include acting as an emetic chemoreceptor.
+The area postrema lies outside the blood-brain barrier and its functions include acting as an emetic chemoreceptor. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002162)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0100888
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002162#area-postrema-1
    :name: area postrema